Our Manali Leh Bicycle Trip – All You Need To Know – UP TO DATE

 manali leh highway bikepacking

 During our journey, daytime temperatures were high, while nights were notably cold.
-It’s crucial to safeguard against the sun by ensuring adequate coverage and using essential items such as lip balm and sunscreen.
+It’s crucial to protect against the sun by ensuring adequate coverage and using essential items like lip balm and sunscreen.
 Ladakh, being a desert region, receives minimal rainfall.
 While unexpected rain events may occur, heavy rainfall during the dry season is unlikely when cycling.

-Our cycling expedition took place in June with ideal weather conditions.
-However, in July, we encountered unusual weather patterns, including heavy rain and flooding near Manali, along with snowstorms in higher sections of the road, 300 tourists were stranded in Chandrataal.
+Our cycling expedition took place in June, with ideal weather.
+However, in July, we encountered unusual weather, including heavy rain and flooding near Manali, as well as snowstorms in higher sections of the road.
+Three hundred tourists were stranded in Chandrataal.
 This unpredictability emphasizes the need for thorough preparation.

 The road primarily consists of varying-quality asphalt, with an extended unpaved stretch from Zing Zing Bar to Pang.
 The entire route is manageable in a 2WD vehicle with low clearance and is easily traversed on a gravel bike.